frankie95/IEEEConference/README.md

 # IEEEConference
-A small summer project for understanding MVC.
+A small summer project for understanding MVC in 2014.